devsharmaz/Legal-Adviser/README.md

 ## How it Works

-1. A user submits a query through the React frontend.
+1. A user submits a query through the frontend.
 2. The frontend sends the query to the FastAPI backend.
 3. The `gemini_manager.py` in the backend processes the user's natural language query using the Gemini API to understand its meaning and extract key information.
 4. Based on the processed query, `pinecone_manager.py` creates vector embeddings and searches a Pinecone vector database for sections of the Bharatiya Nyaya Sanhita that are semantically similar to the user's query.